When is it good to travel?

 The best time to travel is when you are between 20th to 32nd weeks of your pregnancy.

-At this time of your pregnancy you should out the other end of all the initial pregnancy concerns with miscarriage, nausea, etc and have completed all the early pregnancy testing.
+At this time of your pregnancy, you should out the other end of all the initial pregnancy concerns with miscarriage, nausea, etc and have completed all the early pregnancy testing.
 Between these weeks you are far enough away from term gestation that labour is unlikely and you are not so big that you will be too uncomfortable, have lots of swelling, excessive tiredness and possible pregnancy complications that are more common in advanced pregnancy.

 Unexpected and unpredictable developments (including the onset of labour) can occur at any stage of your pregnancy.
-Because of the increasing risk of labour happening, it is generally considered that you should not be embarking on traveling any significant distance from home beyond 36 completed weeks gestation for a singleton pregnancy and beyond 32 completed weeks for a twin pregnancy.
-Consider what considerable adverse implications there will be if you go into labour while aboard a plane in the air or you if are driving on some remote outback road or somewhere remote form home!
+Because of the increasing risk of labour happening, it is generally considered that you should not be embarking on travelling any significant distance from home beyond 36 completed weeks gestation for a singleton pregnancy and beyond 32 completed weeks for a twin pregnancy.
+Consider what considerable adverse implications there will be if you go into labour while aboard a plane in the air or you if are driving on some remote outback road or somewhere remote from home!

 Qantas and Singapore Airlines advise on their website you cannot board a plane for an international flight (and in Qantas case for any flight more than four hours duration) beyond 36 completed weeks gestation for a singleton pregnancy and beyond 32 completed weeks for a twin pregnancy.

 In advanced pregnancy, airlines may insist you have a medical certificate stating it is safe to travel in advanced pregnancy.